matrix-org/matrix-spec-proposals/proposals/1501-room-version-upgrades.md

    * When the user clicks the link, the client attempts to join the new room if we are not already a member, and then switches to a view on the new room.

+     The client should supply the name of the server which sent the tombstone event as the `server_name` for the `/join` request.

  * If the client sees a pair of rooms with a tombstone correctly joined to the new room, it should hide the old one from the RoomList.